 David takes pride in the work of his charitable giving; especially his own ‘David Brownlow Charitable Foundation’.
 All of which concentrates on helping individuals and communities where there is an element of disadvantage.

-As well as being a Trustee of DBCF, David is a Patron of The Royal Osteoporosis Society, a Patron of The Prince of Wales Hospice in Pontefract, a Life Patron of The Landmark Trust, a Founding Patron of The Royal Albert Hall’s President’s Circle, a Patron of The Royal Drawing School and a Vice-President of Berkshire Community Foundation.
+As well as being a Trustee of DBCF, David is a Patron of The Royal Osteoporosis Society, a Patron of The Prince of Wales Hospice in Pontefract, a Life Patron of The Landmark Trust, a Founding Patron of The Royal Albert Hall’s President’s Circle, a Patron of The Royal Drawing School, a Vice-President of Berkshire Community Foundation and a Founding Patron of the new Thames Hospice.

 In January 2018 David was appointed as a Deputy to The Lord Lieutenant of The Royal County of Berkshire.